exasol/virtual-schemas/doc/dialects/hive.md

 #### Using HTTP protocol with Kerberos

-Similar to the thrift protocol, update the `TO` part of the connection string with HTTP enabled URL:
+Similar to the Thrift protocol, update the `TO` part of the connection string with HTTP enabled URL:

 ```sql
 CREATE OR REPLACE CONNECTION krb_conn